-55. WORK HEALTH, SAFETY AND WELL BEING
+57. WORK HEALTH, SAFETY AND WELL BEING

+57.1 Employer Commitment

-- 55.1 Employer Commitment - (a) The Employer acknowledges that work health and safety legislation sets minimum standards to be met and will operate to achieve high health, safety and wellbeing outcomes for Employees. - (b) The Employer recognises that a healthy working environment is one that is free from both physical and psychosocial hazards. - (c) The Employer acknowledges that proactive attention to workplace health and safety can make substantial contributions to workplace efficiency and productivity through: - (i) eliminating hazardous conditions in the workplace which create inefficiencies and hinder production; - skilling and resourcing managers to establish work systems which prevent injury and disease; and - (iii) implementing workplace consultative arrangements which enable the identification and resolution of hazardous situations and inefficiencies.
+- (a) The Employer acknowledges that work health and safety legislation sets minimum standards to be met and will operate to achieve high health, safety and wellbeing outcomes for Employees. - (b) The Employer recognises that a healthy working environment is one that is free from both physical and psychosocial hazards. - (c) The Employer acknowledges that proactive attention to workplace health and safety can make substantial contributions to workplace efficiency and productivity through: - eliminating hazardous conditions in the workplace which create inefficiencies and hinder production; - skilling and resourcing managers to establish work systems which prevent injury and disease; and - (iii) implementing workplace consultative arrangements which enable the identification and resolution of hazardous situations and inefficiencies.

-55.2 Employee Commitment
+57.2 Employee Commitment

 - (a) All Employees acknowledge their responsibility to support the Employer in meeting its work health and safety obligations under law.
-All Employees must comply with safety directions so as not to place themselves or others at risk of injury or illness, this includes: - (i) observing and following safety requirements and procedures; - (ii) reporting potential and actual workplace hazards, incidents and near misses; and - (iii) participating in effective and constructive consultations and co-operating on work health and safety matters.
+All Employees must comply with safety directions so as not to place themselves or others at risk of injury or illness, this includes: - observing and following safety requirements and procedures;

+- reporting potential and actual workplace hazards, incidents and near misses; and - (iii) participating in effective and constructive consultations and co-operating on work health and safety matters.

-56. OVERPAYMENT OF WAGES
+58 OVERPAYMENT OF WAGES

-- 56.1 Where an Employer believes an Employee has been overpaid, the Employer shall: - (a) Advise the Employee in writing, detailing the overpayment; - (b) Request to meet with the Employee; and - (c) Advise the Employee that he/she may bring a representative including a Union representative to the meeting. - 56.2 At the meeting, the parties shall discuss whether the overpayment is agreed or disputed.
-If it is agreed, the provision at Clause 56.3 shall apply.
-If it is disputed, Clause 50 shall apply.
-For the avoidance of doubt, in the event that Clause 50 applies, the matter in dispute is whether or not an overpayment has occurred. - 56.3 Where an overpayment is established either by agreement or as a result of the application of Clause 50, the parties shall make reasonable endeavours to reach agreement regarding repayment which may include an authorised deduction from the Employee's wage.
+- 58.1 Where an Employer believes an Employee has been overpaid, the Employer shall: - (a) Advise the Employee in writing, detailing the overpayment; - (b) Request to meet with the Employee; and - (c) Advise the Employee that he/she may bring a representative including a Union representative to the meeting. - 58.2 At the meeting, the parties shall discuss whether the overpayment is agreed or disputed.
+If it is agreed, the provision of this Clause shall apply.
+If it is disputed, the Dispute Resolution Clause of this Agreement shall apply.
+For the avoidance of doubt, in the event that the Dispute Resolution Clause applies, the matter in dispute is whether or not an overpayment has occurred. - 58.3 Where an overpayment is established either by agreement or as a result of the matter being disputed, the parties shall make reasonable endeavours to reach agreement regarding repayment which may include a deduction from the Employee's wage provided an Employee authorises any deduction of wages in writing.

 Such deductions may occur over an agreed period or upon termination of employment or a combination of both.
-In discussing the quantum of an authorised deduction, the parties shall consider what is reasonable in all circumstances including: - (a) The amount of the overpayment; - (b) The period over which the overpayment was made; - (c) The effect of the Employee; and - (d) The effect on the Employer.
+In discussing the quantum of an authorised deduction, the parties shall consider what is reasonable in all circumstances including:

+- (a) The amount of the overpayment;

+- (b) The period over which the overpayment was made;

+- (c) The effect of the Employee; and

+- (d) The effect on the Employer.

-If, for any reason, the parties cannot reach agreement, Clause 50 shall apply.
+If, for any reason, the parties cannot reach agreement, the Dispute Resolution Clause in this Agreement shall apply.

-57. UNDERPAYMENT OF WAGES
+59. UNDERPAYMENT OF WAGES